jjmtazcuetajr/php-exercise/README.md

-# php-exercise
+# Vanilla PHP exercise
-Some vanilla PHP exercise
+Install XAMPP or some other similar 3rd party package